Community Mental Health Settlement Agreement

 The Community Mental Health Agreement (CMHA) is a landmark settlement agreement to help people diagnosed with serious mental illness live successfully in the community rather than institutions.

-According to the CMHA, New Hampshire must provide community-based services and supports to people who would otherwise be unnecessarily institutionalized at New Hampshire Hospital or the Glencliff Nursing Home.
+In 2014, following litigation by our office, the Community Mental Health Agreement (CMHA) was created to help people diagnosed with serious mental illness to live successfully in the community rather than institutions.
+According to the CMHA, the state of New Hampshire must provide community-based services and supports to people who would otherwise be unnecessarily institutionalized at New Hampshire Hospital or Glencliff Nursing Home.

-The community-based resources in the CMHA include mobile crisis teams and crisis apartments, assertive community treatment (ACT), permanent supported housing (e.g., the Bridge Housing Subsidy), supported employment, and peer and family supports.
-Compliance with the CMHA is monitored by an Expert Reviewer, who summarizes his findings in semi-annual reports.
+These community-based resources include mobile crisis teams and crisis apartments, assertive community treatment (ACT), permanent supported housing (e.g., the Bridge Housing Subsidy), supported employment, and peer and family supports.
+For nearly a decade, compliance with the CMHA has been monitored by an Expert Reviewer, who summarizes his findings in semi-annual reports.

-The Fifteenth Expert Reviewer Report was issued on January 25, 2022
+The Seventeenth Expert Reviewer Report was issued on October 3, 2023

 Past Expert Reviewer Reports are available below.